microsoft/ExPerfWiz/README.md

 Switch | Description|Default
 -------|-------|-------
-Name|The Name of the Data Collector set to start|ExPerfwiz Server|Name of the remote server to start the data collector set on.|Local Machine
+Name|The Name of the Data Collector set to start|Exchange_Perfwiz Server|Name of the remote server to start the data collector set on.|Local Machine

 ### `Stop-ExPerfwiz`